learning-zone/javascript-basics/README.md

 <br/>

-## Q 12.1.
-What is the difference between window and document object?
+## Q. What is the difference between window and document object?

 **1. Window Object**: